andrew/ultimate-awesome/README.md

 - [awesome-ai4molconformation-md](https://github.com/aspirincode/awesome-ai4molconformation-md) - List of molecules (small molecules, RNA, peptide, protein, enzymes, antibody,  and PPIs)  conformations and molecular dynamics (force fields) using generative artificial intelligence and deep learning.
 - [awesome-repositories](https://github.com/eagleusb/awesome-repositories) - Personal representation of my 4k GitHub repositories stars.
 - [awesome-checklists](https://github.com/israelroldan/awesome-checklists) - A curated list of checklists.
 Inspired by the awesome list thing.
-- [awesome-neurips-2023](https://github.com/jacobmarks/awesome-neurips-2023) - Conference schedule, top papers, and analysis of the data for NeurIPS 2023!.
 - [dotnet-ai-resources](https://github.com/jmatthiesen/dotnet-ai-resources) - A collection of resources available to .NET developers working with AI.
 - [awesome-lanparty-software](https://github.com/LANparties/awesome-lanparty-software) - An awesome list with awesome software for awesome LAN parties and their organizers.
 - [awesome](https://github.com/modrinth/awesome) - A collection of awesome open-source projects which use the Modrinth API.
 - [awesome-connectivity-info](https://github.com/stevesong/awesome-connectivity-info) - Awesome list of connectivity indexes and reports to help you better under who has access to communication infrastructure and on what terms.
 - [awesome-devblogs](https://github.com/terrehbyte/awesome-devblogs) -  A curated list of awesome devblogs to check out!.
 - [Awesome-Feature-Learning-in-Deep-Learning-Thoery](https://github.com/WeiHuang05/Awesome-Feature-Learning-in-Deep-Learning-Thoery) - Welcome to the Awesome Feature Learning in Deep Learning Thoery Reading Group!
 This repository serves as a collaborative platform for scholars, enthusiasts, and anyone interested in delving into the fascinating world of feature learning within deep learning theory.
+- [awesome-rethinkdb](https://github.com/d3viant0ne/awesome-rethinkdb) - A curated list of awesome RethinkDB resources, libraries, tools and applications.
 - [awesome-stoicism](https://github.com/DavidWells/awesome-stoicism) - 💆‍♂️ Stoic philosophy resources.
 - [awesome-design-language-system](https://github.com/DragorWW/awesome-design-language-system) - List of awesome resources about digital design system.
 - [Awesome-Low-Light-Enhancement](https://github.com/Elin24/Awesome-Low-Light-Enhancement) - Awesome Low-light Enhancement.